 Can DOE labs apply to Track 3?

 Yes, but not as the lead institution.
-The non-DOE entity must lead the collaborative proposal.
+The non-DOE entity must lead the collaborative proposal, and must "own" the work.
+Track 3 proposals that appear to be lab-driven are likely to score poorly under merit review.